 The average savings account has a relatively low interest rate -- the industry average is about .06%, and most basic accounts only pay .01%.
 That means that every year, $100 in savings will only earn up to 6 cents in interest, earnings that barely begin to replace the value lost to inflation.

-A good high-yield savings account will offer over 2% interest on savings, and specific savings investments, like Certificates of Deposit, or CDs, will offer over 3%.
+A good high-yield savings account will offer over 1.5% interest on savings, and specific savings investments, like certificates of deposit, or CDs, may offer even more.
 These are simple, easy options that will maintain the value of your money.

 Get control over your spending

 A separate savings account is a smart way to discourage reckless spending and promote sound financial habits.

 A savings account that is entirely separate from your checking will limit access to your cash as you can't instantly transfer money between the accounts.
 While you will still have easy access to your emergency fund in case something happens, adding a few extra steps can help you learn to live on the money you have available in your checking account.